ksync/ksync/README.md

     If you're using minikube with `vm-driver=none`, make sure that `socat` is installed on the host where minikube is running.

+- `There is a mismatch between the local version (some version) and the cluster ()`

+    This is caused by a transient error in our CI pipeline when builds are released with the same git tag (how version matching is done).
+You may specify the image to use with the remote DaemonSet via the `--image` flag.
+An example to solve this problem with version `0.4` would be the following:

+    `ksync init --remote --image=vaporio/ksync:0.4.0`

 # Documentation